Summer Camp Information Page

 The cost is €240,- for an intensive week (=10 hours).
 For new beginners there is an additional charge of €27,- for level 1 of the piano method books.

 Is there a deadline?

-The current deadline is in the info email for the intensive week, usually mid-June.
+The current deadline is in the info email for the intensive week, usually end of May.
 Late registrations are possible if there are still free places.

 When and where can I register my child?

 Please reply to the info email you have already received and let me know which weeks and which times of the day (mornings/afternoons) are suitable for you.